sduzxj/sduzxj.github.io/_pages/about.md

 ---
 ## Short Bio

-Hi, I am a second-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, under the supervision of [Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
-I obtained my B.S. in Computer Science from Shandong University under the supervision of [Xuemeng Song](https://xuemengsong.github.io/).
-After that, I obtained my M.S. in Data Science from the City University of Hong Kong under the supervision of [Ruocheng Guo](https://rguo12.github.io/).
+Hi, I am a second-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
+I obtained my B.S. in Computer Science from Shandong University under the supervision of [Prof. Xuemeng Song](https://xuemengsong.github.io/).
+After that, I obtained my M.S. in Data Science from the City University of Hong Kong under the supervision of [Dr. Ruocheng Guo](https://rguo12.github.io/).

 ## Research Interests: